Toddlers have absolutely no fear at all!

-Sharp objects include knives, scissors, meat skewers, peelers, meat thermometers, and many other things.
-Take some time to go through each drawer that your Toddler can reach and move everything sharp up high.
+Sharp objects include knives, scissors, meat skewers, peelers, meat thermometers, etc. Take some time to go through each drawer that your toddler can reach and move everything sharp up high.

 When I enter a room, I begin by scanning it for potential dangers.
-I even do it in other people’s homes, whether they have kids or not!
+I even do it in other people’s homes, whether they have kids!

 One of the most easily missed dangers is sharp edges on furniture.
-You know Toddlers as well as I do, they are not very steady on their feet, and they have absolutely no spacial awareness!
-You need to prepare for it by protecting each corner to ensure that any bumps are not as bad as they can be.
+You know toddlers are not very steady on their feet, and they have absolutely no spatial awareness!
+So it would be best to prepare for it by protecting each corner to ensure that any bumps are not as bad as possible.

-I must mention here that I know Toddlers need to go through the bumps to enhance their awareness of their environment.
-The goal here is to minimize the damage of a Toddler running full sprint into the corner of a table.
+I must mention that I know toddlers need to go through the bumps to enhance their environmental awareness.
+The goal here is to minimize the damage of a toddler running full sprint into the corner of a table.

-It is very important that you have the ability to lock your windows.
-Not only for security, but also for inquisitive Toddlers who just love to open and close anything they can find.
-More than 4000 Children are injured by falling out of a window each year.
+You must have the ability to lock your windows.
+Not only for security but also for curious toddlers who love to open and close anything they can find.
+More than 4000 children are injured by falling out of a window each year.

 I know that is extremely unlikely to happen, but why not prepare for that anyway?
 Why not implement a lock on each window of your home?
-Not only will this stop your Toddler from opening the window during the day, but it will also stop them from opening the window at night too.
+This will stop your toddler from opening the window during the day, but it will also prevent them from opening it at night.

-Also having the ability to lock your windows will help to stop the bad guys from getting in!
+Also, having the ability to lock your windows will help stop the bad guys from getting in!

-Whilst we are on the subject of windows, you may also want to cover your windows and glass doors with shatterproof film because Toddlers can run pretty fast and their heads are tougher than they look.
+While we are on the subject of windows, you may also want to cover your windows and glass doors with shatterproof film because toddlers can run pretty fast, and their heads are tougher than they look.

-This is very similar to locking your windows and carries almost as much risk to your Toddler too (it will not hurt as much if they fall through a door).
+This is similar to locking your windows and carries almost as much risk to your toddler (it will not hurt as much if they fall through a door).

-Any entrance to your home must be secure and your Toddler must not be able to open them without you being present.
-There is no point having a Toddler proof home if they can escape!
+Any entrance to your home must be secure, and your toddler must not be able to open them without you being present.
+There is no point in having a toddler-proof home if they can escape!

-I mentioned above about the dangers of Toddlers sleepwalking, and if they manage to get to an external door which is easy to open, they could find themselves outside in the middle of the night.
+I mentioned above the dangers of toddlers sleepwalking, and if they manage to get to an external door that is easy to open, they could find themselves outside in the middle of the night.
 Surely I do not have to explain how dangerous that can be, especially if you live near a road!